 daughter Mary Neal, who was born in the year of the great flood.
 Pierce Rudisill found construction work in booming Asheville, but after the boom it was sporadic, unreliable, and never paid much.

 My parents graduated from high school just after the crash of of 1930, married young, and raised their children in the Enka Village–built for employees of a giant Dutch rayon company that came to Buncombe County in 1928.
-And all of the children left Asheville just before the great slide started at the end of the 1950s.
+And their four sons left Asheville just before the great slide started at the end of the 1950s.

-Where will the materials and observations come from?
+Where will the necessary materials and observations for this blog come from?
 On what basis do I presume to engage these questions?
 Partly from having grown up as the child and grandchild of these people.
 Partly from interviews I conducted with my mother, father, and my father’s sisters before they died.
 Partly from having read and thought about such questions as I negotiated similar boundaries (sometimes well, sometimes not) in my own life.
 Partly from having done a lot of focused research on Asheville, western North Carolina, the larger southern mountain region, and the particular circumstances of the lives I am trying to write about.
 Partly from having spent years researching, writing and teaching about historical, cultural, and social change.

 Thanks to Asheville city directories, Sanborn fire maps, and related data, I know (for example) exactly what kind of house (now long gone) my grandfather Asbury Whisnant first rented on South French Broad Avenue when he married in 1907 and started his family.
 I know something about how it was for Pierce Rudisill (my mother’s sweet and gentle adoptive father) to try to make a living and a life as a cement finisher and construction laborer in 1920s and 1930s Asheville.